DemmyDemon/demmylock/README.md

 The marker is overlayed over the prop to show the *state* of the lock.
 More on that in the [Lock states](#lock-states) section.
 When you approach the lock, you get a so-called helptext in the upper left corner, and if you press the right button you will be shown a keypad.
 The keypad graphics are based on a screenshot of the prop used.

+Also, performance.
+After a bit of tinkering I'm confident that `demmylock` outperforms all other publically released general-purpose door locking resource.
+If it doesn't, please point this out to me, and I'll head over to it to get schooled.

 ## What do the buttons do?

 ![What the keypad looks like](res/keypad.png)